 - Step 1: Register online via the MoGEA website for the exam.
 Click on the "Register" tab at the top of the page, and create an account to register.
 The fee is $49 if you are taking the entire battery of four exams or $25 for each subtest.

 - Step 2: Pay the appropriate sitting fee through our online payment system.
-The sitting fee is $30.00 if you are taking the entire battery of four exams, or $25.00 for each subtest.
+The sitting fee is $30.00 if you are taking the entire battery of four exams or the paraprofessional exam, or $25.00 for each subtest.

 - Both fees must be paid prior to testing.